zhang-xd18/AlterOpt/README.md

 #### A. Data Preparation

 The channel state information (CSI) matrix is generated from the [clustered delay line (CDL)](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3173) model and settings can be found in our paper.
-% On the other hand, we provide a preprocessed dataset, which we adopt in the paper for testing the performance on avoiding catastrophic forgetting.
-You can download it from [Google Drive](https://drive.google.com/drive/folders/1yLzVBFR5rv3C_ym0PpDAnLyPOW5hiiCt?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1XDewsqmvFBAHNCoYtJVwwg) with the password: swgm.

 #### B. Project Tree Arrangement